isustatistics/Website-Workshop/README.md

 -	Changing the code in Github directly.
 -	Using R studio, then push changes to Github. ( I used this option)

-## What can I edit my site?
+## What can I edit on my site?
 A lot, but is a bit confusing.

 The site is built around [Widgets]( https://wowchemy.com/docs/getting-started/page-builder/).
 You could create your own.